Print this topic

 The University of the 3rd Age (U3A)

-This is a learning co-operative of older people, which enables members to share many educational, creative and leisure activities.
-Activities are organised mainly in small groups that meet regularly, often in each other’s homes.
-There are a several local groups, all of which can be contacted via the website above.
+This is a learning cooperative of older people that enables members to share many educational, creative and leisure activities.
+Activities are mainly organised in small groups that meet regularly, often in each other’s homes.
+There are several local groups, all of which can be contacted via the website above.

 Written by HealthInfo clinical advisers.
 Last reviewed October 2022.